 Cascais also has plenty of tourist attractions other than the beaches, one of which is the impressive fort of Fortaleza da Nossa Senhora da Luz sitting regally over the marina.
 There are also some beautiful gardens like the expansive Marechal Carmona Park and gorgeous houses like the Casa de Santa Maria, a house preserved in the style of the early 20th century.
 Further along the coast is Boca do Inferno, a seaside chasm where you’ll stand in awe as waves crash against the rocky cliffs.

 But honestly, you can always just simply wander through town and enjoy it’s idyllic lanes and relaxed nature.
 Cascais also makes a good alternative to Lisbon for accommodation, giving you access to the city but also the beaches.
-Day trip or longer stay, Cascais is an excellent choice to see some of Portugal’s coast and sink into it’s relaxed lifestyle.
+Day trip or a longer stay, visiting Cascais is an excellent choice to see some of Portugal’s coast and sink into it’s relaxed lifestyle.

 Transport Info: Train from Cais do Sodre all the way to Cascais station – 2.15€ oneway / 40 minutes